 Chester Mathis, Ph.D., and William Klunk, M.D., Ph.D., used an IRGP grant to develop the first-ever amyloid PET tracer.

-Our international panel of experts identifies the most promising Alzheimer's research across the globe..
+Our international panel of experts identifies the most promising research across the globe.
 To ensure only best-in-field investigations are funded, we call on our network of 6,000 scientists around the world to perform a rigorous two-tier review of grant applications.
 Our funding increases every year and includes support for:

-There has never been a more opportune time to build the Alzheimer's research pipeline.
-Thanks largely to the Association's advocacy efforts, the National Institutes of Health (NIH) budget for Alzheimer's research now totals $2.3 billion annually — a fivefold increase since 2011.
-The Alzheimer's Association and the NIH play complementary roles in advancing critical science: We provide seed funding that enables scientists to test hypotheses and generate the data they need to scale their work with larger funding from the NIH.
+There has never been a more opportune time to feed the dementia research pipeline.
+Thanks largely to the Association’s advocacy efforts, the National Institutes of Health (NIH) annual budget for research on Alzheimer’s and other dementia has increased more than six-fold since 2011.
+The Alzheimer’s Association and the NIH play complementary roles in advancing critical science: We provide seed funding that enables scientists to test hypotheses and generate the data they need to scale their work with larger funding from the NIH.
 The dramatic expansion in federal funding requires an equally dramatic increase in projects to feed the pipeline.